mheesakkers/sketch-plugin-snap-to-8pt-grid/README.md

 # Snap to 8pt Grid

 A Sketch plugin which helps with snapping layer properties to the 8 point grid.
+It's also possible to change to other point grids like a 10 point grid.
+This can be altered via the settings of the plugin menu.

 <img src="https://github.com/mheesakkers/sketch-plugin-snap-to-8pt-grid/blob/master/assets/screengrab.gif?raw=true" alt="screengrab" style="max-width:100%;">